Skip to main content

 Code Reviews PR scans

-The feedback from Clayton[bots] takes a targeted approach.
+The feedback from Code Review[bots] takes a targeted approach.
 It analyzes only the files that have been changed in the current PR, highlighting issues specifically introduced by those changes while ignoring pre-existing problems.
 This method keeps feedback relevant to what was actually modified, avoiding legacy issues.

 Status Checks

-Unlike basic code reviews that only assess the new changes introduced in the PR, status checks analyze all files involved in the specific revision, regardless of whether the changes were made in the current or previous PRs.
+Unlike basic code reviews that assess only the changes introduced in the current pull request, policy-based status checks evaluate all files included in the revision, regardless of whether the issues originated in the current pull request or a previous one.
+This approach helps ensure the overall health of the codebase rather than focusing solely on incremental changes.

 Legacy Code Filter